-- knowledge and up to date capability required to keep children safe, especially those children with SEN and disabilities, whilst they are online at school and when they are accessing 'online learning' whilst out-of-school. - 7.
-Ensure each member of staff has read and understands the school's safeguarding policy and procedures, including providing induction on these matters to new staff members.
-Induction and training must include the school's behaviour policy and the school's procedures for managing children who are missing education, as well as the staff code of conduct, and the child protection policy, dealing with disclosures and managing allegations processes. - 8.
+- school's procedures for managing children who are absent from education, as well as the staff code of conduct, and the child protection policy, dealing with disclosures and managing allegations processes. - 8.
 Organise face-to-face whole-school Safeguarding training for all staff members at least every three years.
 Ensure staff members who miss the training receive it by other means.
 The DSL must provide all staff members with safeguarding updates (for example, via email, e-bulletins and staff meetings), as required, but at least annually, to provide them with relevant skills and knowledge to safeguard children effectively. - 9.
 Make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements. - 10.
 Ensure the school allocates time and resources every year for relevant staff members to attend training and receive continuous professional development opportunities. - 11.
 Encourage a culture of listening to children and taking account of their wishes and feelings in any action the school takes to protect them. - 12.
 Ensure accurate records of staff recruitment, induction, ongoing training and continual professional development (CPD) relating to safeguarding.